lovisalindquist/PopulationGeneticsProject/README.md

-# Project Title: CIRCibd - An R Shiny application for circular visualisztion of connections between ancient individuals using identity-by-descent (IBD)
+# Project Title: CIRCibd - An R Shiny application for circular visualization of connections between ancient individuals using identity-by-descent (IBD)

 Author: Lovisa Lindquist
 Email: lo3303li-s@student.lu.se
-Date: 2024-03-20
+Date: 2024-03-22

 # Project Description:
 In this project, we develop an application that takes an input file with IBD distances for pairwise comparisons of ancient individuals, and plots relationships between individiduals or populations using circos plots in several different ways, For example, one can visualise all connections at individual-individual or population-population level, and highlight the connections of interest.
 Further, one can select an individual or a population, and compare it to one or more individuals or populations, showing both IBD distances and chromosome distribution of these.